-In connection with the LIFE Offering, the Company and Odyssey Trust Company entered into a series of warrant indentures on January 30, 2023 (the "First LIFE Warrant Indenture"), February 7, 2023 (the "Second LIFE Warrant Indenture") and February 16, 2024 (the "Third LIFE Warrant Indenture") to govern the terms and conditions of the Life Warrants.
+In connection with the LIFE Offering, the Company and Odyssey Trust Company entered a series of warrant indentures on January 30, 2023 (the "First LIFE Warrant Indenture"), February 7, 2023 (the "Second LIFE Warrant Indenture") and February 16, 2024 (the "Third LIFE Warrant Indenture") to govern the terms and conditions of the Life Warrants.

-Concurrent with the LIFE Offering, the Company issued an aggregate of 2,317,171 units on a nonbrokered private placement basis at a price of US\$1.25 per unit for aggregate gross proceeds of US\$2,897 (the "Concurrent Offering").
+Concurrent with the LIFE Offering, the Company issued an aggregate of 2,317,171 units on a non-brokered private placement basis for US\$1.25 per unit for aggregate gross proceeds of US\$2,897 (the "Concurrent Offering").
 The Concurrent Offering was led by insiders of the Company.
 The units offered under the Concurrent Offering were sold under similar terms as the Life Offering and were offered for sale to purchasers in all provinces and territories of Canada and jurisdictions outside Canada pursuant to available prospectus exemptions other than for the LIFE Offering exemption.
 All units issued under the Concurrent Offering were subject to a statutory hold period of four months and one day in accordance with applicable Canadian securities laws.

-On July 12, 2024, the Company closed a non-brokered private placement (the "Offering") of secured convertible debentures of the Company (each, a "Debenture") for aggregate proceeds of \$2,091,977.
+On July 12, 2024, the Company closed a non-brokered private placement (the "Offering") of secured convertible debentures of the Company (each, a "Debenture") for aggregate proceeds of \$2,091.
 The Debentures were issued to holders of short-term loans and obligations owed by the Company or its wholly owned subsidiaries.
 The Debentures will mature on May 26, 2025, and will not incur interest except in the event of default.
 The Debentures may be converted into common shares of the Company (each, a "Share") at a conversion price of \$0.85 per Share.

-As of June 30, 2024, and December 31, 2023, there were 6,063,960 warrants outstanding, re-measured by the Company, using the Black-Scholes pricing model, in the amount of \$57 and \$38, respectively.
-For the six months ended June 30, 2024, and 2023, the Company recognized a revaluation gain (loss) in the consolidated statement of profit or loss and other comprehensive income, of \$(20) and \$(3,305), respectively, in which the unrealized gain is included in finance income (expense).
+As of December 31, 2024, and December 31, 2023, there were 1,610,393 and 1,010,660 warrants outstanding (following 2024 Share Consolidation, as defined below), re-measured by the Company, using the Black-Scholes pricing model, in the amount of \$887 and \$38, respectively.
+For the year ended December 31, 2024, and 2023, the Company recognized a revaluation gain (loss) in the consolidated statement of profit or loss and other comprehensive income, of \$200 and \$(6,956), respectively, in which the unrealized gain is included in finance income (expense).

-On July 12, 2024, the Company consolidated all its issued and outstanding Common Shares on the basis of one (1) post-consolidation Common Share for each Six (6) pre-consolidation Common Shares (the "2024 Share Consolidation") to meet the NASDAQ minimum share price requirement.
+On July 12, 2024, the Company consolidated all its issued and outstanding Common Shares based on one (1) post-consolidation Common Share for each Six (6) pre-consolidation Common Shares (the "2024 Share Consolidation") to meet the NASDAQ minimum share price requirement.